Ender-Development/EnderModpackTweaks/FEATURES.md

 - originally made for RotN
 - last update was in October 2020
 - merged as it can be seen as a modpack tool
+- screen can now be localized
+- better version matching

 ### [Neat](https://www.curseforge.com/minecraft/mc-mods/neat)